 Research shows the more couples argue over money, the more likely their relationship is to break up over money or cause divorce in a marriage.
 Why?
 Because it’s about more than just money…

 When you argue about money, you’re arguing about issues going deeper than the actual dollars and cents.
 And these are powerfully emotional issues that can make or break a relationship.

 Whether you realize it or not, the way you were raised has an impact on how you think about and use money.
 And if you and your partner have contrasting money beliefs, it can affect your relationship.
-Sometimes even causing a split over money.
+Sometimes even causing a break-up.